msv-lab/llm-play/README.md

 ## Basic Usage

-An LLM can be queried via an argument, a specified prompt file, or stdin:
+An LLM can be queried using an argument, a specified prompt file, standard input (stdin), or text entered through an editor:

     llm-play "What is the capital of China?" llm-play --prompt prompt.md